Where does the word robot come from?

 Robots rule the world?

-This dystopian implications of ever improving robotics became a staple theme in science fiction.
+The dystopian implications of ever improving robotics is a staple theme in science fiction.
 Phillip K Dick's Do Androids Dream of Electric Sheep?
-(1968) and Michael Crichton's film 'Westworld' (1973) have been particularly influential.Yet as Kathleen Richardson points out in this BBC broadcast that our notions about robots continue to be fanciful.
-Despite remarkable progress in robotic, they are still comparatively clumsy, ineffective machines:
+(1968) and Michael Crichton's film 'Westworld' (1973) have been particularly influential.Yet Kathleen Richardson points out in this BBC broadcast that our notions about robots continue to be fanciful.
+Despite remarkable progress, even the most sophisticated robots are still comparatively clumsy, ineffective machines: